Shades-2/address_book/README.md

   - Test driven development using unittest module
   - Understanding code repositories
   - having experience using Github/git
-  - Understanding HTTP protocol which I learnt about though the python requests library
   -Learning about JSON as when my address book objects are saved to disk they are saved in JSON format